 Section 4: The fiscal year shall run from T.A.P.T. annual state meeting to T.A.P.T. annual state meeting.

 Section 6: The annual meeting shall be held during the annual T.A.P.T. conference and workshop for the school bus technicians.
-A special meeting may be called by the President, or be a written request of one-forth of the total membership of the
+A special meeting may be called by the President, or be a written request of one-fourth of the total membership of the association.

 Section 8: Only active members with two consecutive years of membership in T.A.S.B.T. and T.A.P.T conference attendance prior to his/her nomination shall be eligible to be officers.

 Section 9: The President shall preside at all meetings of the Association and the Executive Board.
 He shall appoint all members of committee and shall perform all duties as are custom and parliamentary practice required of that office.